saeyeonn/saeyeonn/README.md

 <br>

 #### I'm 42 SEOUL 8th Cardet.
-#### I'm the deputy head of the IT department of the SeoulTech Total Student Council.
+#### I'm the Deputy Head of the IT department of the SeoulTech Total Student Council.
-#### Also, I'm working as a Backend Developer of the SeoulTech Total Student Council App Development TF.
+#### I'm also working as a Backend Developer of the SeoulTech Total Student Council App Development TF.

 <br>
 <br>